turingschool/front-end-curriculum/lessons/module-2/testing-with-chai-spies.md

 chai.use(spies);
 ```

-Now instead of mocking out all the functionality of `localStorage`, we can simply assign it to an empty object that we will spy on:
+Now instead of mocking out all the functionality of `localStorage`, we can mock
+it to an empty object that we'll spy on.
+Remember, `localStorage` doesn't exist
+in the terminal, so we're going to have to put something in place for it,
+otherwise we'll just keep encountering that reference error'

 ```js
 global.localStorage = {};
 ```

+The syntax for setting up our spies looks a little funny, so let's dive into it.
+`chai.spy.on` is our call to the library.
+Our first argument `localStorage` is
+the object whose methods we want to spy on.
+The second argument is an array of
+methods that may be called on that object.
+The third argument is a replacement
+function, and tells chai what to do instead of running those methods.

 ```js
 chai.spy.on(localStorage, ['setItem', 'getItem'], () => {});
 ```

 <section class="call-to-action">
-Checkout the following documentation on [chai.spy.on](https://github.com/chaijs/chai-spies#spyon) -- what are the three arguments it takes in?
+Checkout the following documentation on [chai.spy.on](https://github.com/chaijs/chai-spies#spyon) for more details about how to call it.
 </section>